katiehuangx/8-Week-SQL-Challenge/Case Study #5 - Data Mart/B. Data Exploration.md

 <img width="319" alt="image" src="https://user-images.githubusercontent.com/81607668/131622827-35d01869-ab06-45f9-b5ac-6e9b6be8d74e.png">

-6. What is the percentage of sales for Retail vs Shopify for each month?
+**6. What is the percentage of sales for Retail vs Shopify for each month?**

 ````sql
 WITH transactions_cte AS (